 Dr. Jang came to Massachusetts General Hospital in 1987 from Leuven University in Belgium, where he has completed his residency in medicine and fellowship in cardiology.
 He also successfully defended his doctorate thesis at the same university.
 After his advanced fellowship in cardiology at Mass General, he joined the staff and is currently working as a physician and an interventional cardiologist in the Cardiology Division.

 His research interest has been acute coronary syndromes including acute myocardial infarction.
-His earlier research focused on pharmacology and physiology of thrombosis and thrombolysis including thrombin hypothesis and platelet inhigition.
+His earlier research focused on pharmacology and physiology of thrombosis and thrombolysis including thrombin hypothesis and platelet inhibition.
 For the last twelve years he has pioneered the application of intravascular Optical Coherence Tomography (OCT) to patients to better characterize coronary plaques and to understand the mechanisms of plaque rupture.
 Dr. Jang was the first to perform intravascular OCT procedure in a patient.
 In addition, he was the principal investigator for the recent US multicenter OCT trial.
 Dr. Jang has been invited to lectures at numerous national and international meetings.
 His publications number more than 200.

-Dr. Hang Lee, PhD, StatisticianDr.
-Lee is the study statistician of the OCT Registry.
-He is the lead statistician of the Harvard Catalyst Biostatistics Program at Mass General and the Mass General Clinical Research Program Biostatistics Consulting Laboratory, and he serves as the primary statistician of the Gynecologic Oncology Program at Dana-Farber Harvard Cancer Center.
-He is also the lead statistician of the NHLBI-funded ROMICAT trial (Rule Out Myocardial Ischemia/Infarction Using Computer Assisted tomography - A Randomized, Controlled, Multicenter Diagnostic Trial).
-Dr. Lee is Assistant Professor of Medicine at Harvard Medical School and has over 10 years of experience in a wide range of Mass General and Harvard-based collaborative clinical trials and epidemiologic investigations.
-His statistical expertise is in the longitudinal data, statistical genetics, clinical trials design and complex data analysis, and he has authored and co-authored over 120 clinical study articles.
+Hang Lee, PhD, is the study statistician of the OCT Registry.
+He is the lead statistician for the Harvard Catalyst Biostatistics Program at Mass General and the Mass General Division of Clinical Research Biostatistics Unit, and he serves as the primary statistician for the Gynecologic Oncology Program at Dana-Farber Harvard Cancer Center.
+Dr. Lee is Associate Professor of Medicine at Harvard Medical School and has experience in a wide range of collaborative research.
+He is also the statistical editor for the Journal of the American Society of Echocardiography (JASE).
+His statistical expertise is in longitudinal data, statistical genetics, clinical trials design and complex data analysis, and he has authored and co-authored over 250 clinical study articles.

 To build the registry, we have partnered with researchers at world class academic medical centers, such as: